balena-io/docs/pages/learn/develop/runtime.md

 ## Supervisor

+{% hint style="warning" %}
-**Note:** In multicontainer fleets, the `io.balena.features.supervisor-api` label must be applied for each service that requires access to the Supervisor API.
+In multicontainer fleets, the `io.balena.features.supervisor-api` label must be applied for each service that requires access to the Supervisor API.
 If you have devices with a supervisor version lower than 7.22.0, you should use `io.resin.features` labeling as that will ensure backward compatibility
+{% endhint %}

 ### Reboot from Inside the Container